dyakonoff/cuba-validation/README.md

 }
 ```

-In the example above, when an instance of `Order` is validated, the list of items will be checked for the fact that it contains at least one instance, and all instances of Product in the list will also be validated.
+In the example above, when an instance of `Order` is validated, the list of `items` will be checked for the fact that it contains at least one instance (because of `@Size(min = 1)`), and all instances of Product in the list will be validated also.

 #### Custom messages in JPA constraints

-All JPA constraints can have custom messages (see [documentation](https://doc.cuba-platform.com/manual-6.9/bean_validation_constraints.html#bean_validation_messages)), for example:
+All JPA constraints can have custom messages (see [documentation](https://doc.cuba-platform.com/manual-6.9/bean_validation_constraints.html#bean_validation_messages)):

 ```java
 @Pattern(message = "Postal code should follow US ZIP codes format: 12345 or 12345-6789 or 12345 1234", regexp = "^\\d{5}(?:[-\\s]\\d{4})?$")